ss100yan/liri-node-app/README.md

 ## Overview

-LIRI is a command line node app that takes in parameters to retrieve data from Bands in town, Spotify, OMDB APIs and display in the command line using node.js.
+LIRI is a command line node app that takes in parameters to retrieve data from Bands in town, Spotify, OMDB APIs and display in the command line.
-GIF video of the functionlity of the app is provided in the the GIF folder.
+Video of the functionlity of the app is provided in the the GIF folder.

 ### Getting Started :